cybardev/cybardev.github.io/content/blog/coding-svg-pixel-art.md

 title: Hand-coding an SVG Pixel Art
 description: How I practically learned constructing SVGs by (re)drawing a watermelon
 ---
-A few days ago I had the sudden idea of putting up a watermelon "stamp" on a corner of my website.
+A few days ago I had the sudden idea of putting up a watermelon "stamp" on a corner of my website (which you may have noticed by now).
 At first I thought I'd do a quarter-circle, but then I remembered I already drew a watermelon pixel art before.
 I wanted to use that but, being the minimalist I am, wanted to have it in a much smaller file size without losing any fidelity.
 Also didn't want to use a low-res image, in case people wanted to zoom in.
 Thus I concluded that I should recreate the pixel art in vector format (SVG).

 Now, SVGs can be made in various software (like Inkscape), but I have found the workflow to be rather cumbersome for pixel art specifically.
 The snapping to grid is so bad it may not as well be there.
 I can never get things to align exactly how I want.
 So, not wanting to deal with that, I chose the option any sane person would (not) — write the SVG code myself.